AcademySoftwareFoundation/OpenColorIO/docs/developers/documentation_guidelines.rst

 Then run the ``make doc`` target.
 The default HTML output will be created in ``build_dir/docs/build-html/``

-Note that CMake must be run before each invokation of ``make`` to copy the edited rST files.
+Note that CMake must be run before each invocation of ``make`` to copy the edited rST files.

 Initial run: